 What is it?
 Who owns it?
 Why aren’t they doing anything with it?

 So what is business architecture and transformation?
 How do they align with all the other charts and diagrams that illustrate an enterprise architecture?
 Is there a standard model or a recipe for building and developing one?
 Where does it begin, where does it end and what should it contain?
 What are the benefits of business architecture?
 These are all very good questions that emerge just as soon as people start to scratch the surface.

 There is a disturbing question here since one would think that the business perspective should surely be the pinnacle of the architecture food chain.
 So, if we haven’t got theirs worked out yet, what on earth have the rest of us been architecting?

 Truth is that to date the focus has all been about mapping out how technologies talk to each other without much consideration for what we need to do to achieve our business goals and strategies and designing the most efficient, consistent and scalable way of doing so.
 Since we have rarely produced a well-crafted framework of the business, perhaps this explains those wild accusations of enterprise architecture as a myopic and self-serving competency.

 So, back to the question.
 What is business architecture?

 Business architecture is a strategically aligned representation of a business operation and the ecosystem in which it operates.
-A business architecture model explains what the business needs to do to achieve its desired results.
+A business architecture model explains what the business needs to do to achieve its desired and valued results.
 It facilitates alignment of the strategic plan with the target operating model by making explicit the structure, execution and governance that guides the business process and operation.
 It is a roadmap for getting from strategy to execution.